Lagunas de la Mata y Torrevieja

 Human History

-Salt harvesting from the Torrevieja lagoon has been documented since the 14th century and developed into a major commercial operation that continues today, making it one of Europe's largest sea salt production sites.
+Salt harvesting from the Torrevieja lagoon has been documented since the 14th century and developed into a major commercial operation that continues today, making it one of the largest sea salt production sites in Europe.
 The salt industry shaped the local economy and settlement patterns, with the town of Torrevieja growing from a small fishing village to a salt-exporting port.
-The more recent transformation of the surrounding coast into an intensive tourist resort created both threats (development pressure, water contamination) and opportunities (awareness of the lagoons' value as a natural feature amid urban sprawl).
+The more recent transformation of the surrounding coast into an intensive tourist resort created both threats (development pressure, water contamination) and opportunities (awareness of the lagoons value as a natural feature amid urban sprawl).

 Park History

-Lagunas de la Mata y Torrevieja was designated a Natural Park in 1996, providing legal protection for the lagoon system that was increasingly threatened by the explosive urban growth surrounding it.
-The designation required negotiation between conservation objectives and the continuation of commercial salt production, which has operated for centuries and is integrated into the lagoon's ecology.
+Lagunas de la Mata y Torrevieja was formally declared a Natural Park on 10 December 1996 through Decree 237/1996 of the Valencian Government, providing legal protection for the lagoon system that was increasingly threatened by explosive urban growth.
+[1] The designation required negotiation between conservation objectives and the continuation of commercial salt production, which has operated for centuries and is integrated into the lagoon ecology.
 Management addresses the challenge of maintaining functional natural habitats within a matrix of intensive urban development housing hundreds of thousands of seasonal and permanent residents.

 Major Trails And Attractions